Global well-posedness of quasilinear wave equations on asymptotically de Sitter spaces: A calculus for operators with b-Sobolev coefficients

 \subsection{Compositions}

 The basic idea is to mimic the formula for the asymptotic expansion of the full symbol of an operator which is the composition of $P=p(z,\Db)\in\Psib^m$ and $Q=q(z,\Db)\in\Psib^{m'}$, namely

 If $p$ or $q$ only have limited regularity in $\zeta$ or $z$, we only keep finitely many terms of this expansion and estimate the resulting remainder term carefully.
-More precisely, we compute\footnote{Keep Remark~\ref{RmkMellinOfConst} in mind.} for $u\in\CIdotc$
+More precisely, keeping Remark~\ref{RmkMellinOfConst} in mind, we compute for $u\in\CIdotc$

 and